 Notes: The name of the author of the opinion is based on a review of the document itself.
 Decisions in which no judge is identified as the author of the opinion are recorded as "Per Curiam" unless the opinion itself indicates that the author of the judge is "Anonymous."
+Authorship of Rule 36 summary affirmances is recorded as "Per Curiam."

+Opinion 2

-Opinion 2 Description: Identi Description: Identifies the type of alternate opinion if the document contains one.
-Format: [Type] Example: Dissenting selected if the addi Notes: The type of alternate opinion is based on a review of the document.
+Description: Identifies the type of alternate opinion if the document contains one.

+Format: [Type] Example: Dissenting

+Notes: The type of alternate opinion is based on a review of the document.
 "Both" should be selected if the additional opinion in the document concurs-in-part and dissents-in-part.
 "Additional views" and "Dubitante" are self-identified in the document and are extremely rare.

 Dissenting The second opinion is a written dissent or dissent-in-part.
 Dissent Without separate opinion The judge dissents or dissents-in-part without a separate written opinion.
+Concurring The second opinion is a concurrence or concurrence-in-part.

+Concurrence-in-

+Result without

+opinion

+Both

-Concurring The second opinion is a c concurrence or concurrence-in-part.
-Concurrence-in- Result without opinion The judge concurs or concurs-in-part without a separate written opinion.
-Both The second opinion conc urs-in-part and dissents-in-part.
+Opinion 2 Concurrence-in- Result without opinion The judge concurs or concurs-in-part without a separate written opinion.
+Both The second opinion concurs-in-part and dissents-in-part.
 Additional Views Opinion is self-identified as constituting "additional views.
 Dubitante Opinion is self-identified as being "dubitante."